fakarsu356/Lab2-sw-quality/README.md

 If higher values are better: score = 1 + (measuredValue - minValue) / (maxValue - minValue) * 4
 If lower values are better: score = 5 - (measuredValue - minValue) / (maxValue - minValue) * 4
+Scores are then clamped between 1.0 and 5.0 and rounded to the nearest 0.5.
+Dimension scores are calculated using the weighted average of their respective metrics.

 ISO 25010 Characteristic,ISO 25023 Metric Name,Direction,Unit,Formula Summary
 Functional Suitability,Functional Completeness Ratio,Higher,%,Implemented functions / Planned functions × 100